kiranchinmayib/Opella-DevOps-Technical-Challenge/README.md

 ## CI/CD Pipeline

-Implemented using GitHub Actions.
+GitHub Actions is used for validation and planning.

-### Pipeline Stages
+### Pipeline Steps

-1. Checkout code
+1. Terraform format check
-2. Terraform Init
+2. Terraform init
-3. Terraform Validate
+3. Terraform validate
-4. Terraform Plan
+4. Terraform plan

-### Future Enhancements

-* Add approval gate before `apply`
-* Add environment-based deployments
-* Integrate security scanning
+### Why no `apply`?

+Deployment should be controlled with approvals and not executed automatically in CI.

 ---